mybagman/aws-labs/Host a website on S3.md

 <h2>walk-through:</h2>

 <p align="center">
-In this step, I created an S3 Bucket and created space for files.
+Firstly I set the AWS region on my account to Sydney as it is the closest AZ to where I was located.
+Next, I created an S3 Bucket and created space for files.
 I named the bucket and learnt that S3 bucket names are globally unique!
 This means once I create mine nobody else can have the same Bucket name.<br/>
 <br />
 <img src="https://i.imgur.com/NU1t82i.png"  height="80%" width="80%"
 <br />